onlonlonl/hopscotch/README.md

 ## English

-Draw a world only you two can see — on the ground you walk every day.
+Draw a world only two can see — on the ground you walk every day.

 ### What is this?